-To this end, we developed a new backdoor detection technique called \textit{SCAn} (statistical contamination analyzer), based upon statistical properties of representations an infected model produces.
-As a first step, SCAn is designed to work on a (broad) category of image classification tasks in which a class label is given to each object (face, flower, car, digits, traffic sign, etc.), and the variation applied to an object (e.g., lighting, poses, expressions, etc.) is of the same distribution across all labels.
-Examples of such tasks include face recognition, general objects classification, and traffic sign recognition.
-For such a task, a DNN model is known to generate a representation that can be decomposed into two vectors, one for an object's identity and the other for its variation randomly drawn from a distribution (which is the same for all images)~\cite{wang2004unified}: for example, in face recognition, one's facial features (e.g., height of cheekbone, color of eyes, etc.) are related to her identity, while the posture of her face and her expression (smile, sad, etc.) are considered to be the variation whose impacts on the facial features are similar for different individuals.
-The identity vector for each class and the variation distribution can be recovered by running an Expectation-Maximization (EM) algorithm on the training images~\cite{chen2012bayesian} and their representations (Section~\ref{sec:defense}).
+To this end, we developed a new backdoor detection technique called \textit{statistical contamination analyzer} (SCAn), based upon statistical properties of the representations produced by an infected model.
+As the first step, SCAn is designed to work on a (broad) category of image classification tasks in which the variation applied to each object (e.g., lighting, poses, expressions, etc.) is of the same distribution across all labels.
+Examples of such tasks include face recognition, traffic sign recognition, etc. For such tasks, a DNN model is known to generate a representation that can be decomposed into two parts, one for an object's identity and the other for its variation randomly drawn from a distribution (which is the same for all images)~\cite{wang2004unified}: for example, in face recognition, one's facial features (e.g., color of eyes, etc.) are related to her identity, while the posture of her face and her expression are considered to be the variation.
+The identity vector for each class and the variation can be recovered by running an Expectation-Maximization (EM) algorithm across all the training samples~\cite{chen2012bayesian} and their representations (Section~\ref{sec:defense}).